State of Artificial Intelligence (AI) in Human Resource Management: A 2023 Report

 Professional development goals for managers can guide managers to set specific objectives for each employee.
 This way managers can gain a comprehensive insight into an employee’s work style and share the same with the employee.
 Insightful feedback can help employees to improve their performance.

 For instance, managers can ask employees to identify specific goals related to their jobs and meaningful to them.
-In order to ensure employees’ suggested goals align with company objectives, a manager can offer better insights and develop action plans to reach those goals.
+To ensure employees’ suggested goals align with company objectives, a manager can offer better insights and develop action plans, like creating employee guides to reach those goals.

-In order to increase retention rate, employees must be given regular feedback to enhance their productivity–both positive and constructive.
+To increase the retention rate, employees must be given regular feedback to enhance their productivity–both positive and constructive.

 According to a Harvard Business Review study, the optimal ratio between positive and negative suggestions is 5.6 (positive) to 1 (corrective).